Unidata/thredds-docker/README.md

     curl -SL  https://artifacts.unidata.ucar.edu/content/repositories/unidata-releases/edu/ucar/tdmFat/4.6.10/tdmFat-4.6.10.jar -o tdm.jar

 The `tdm.sh` script can be found within this repository.
 Make sure the `tdm.sh` script is executable by the container.

+## Citation

+In order to cite this project, please simply make use of the [Unidata THREDDS Data Server DOI](https://data.datacite.org/10.5065/D6N014KG).